 We all know that having a healthy diet can be rather expensive.
 I don’t know about you, but I spend around $4.00– $5.00 for just one fudgecycle that’s organic, vegan and dairy free.

 Now mind you, it costs a lot less to make your own healthy dairy free fudgecycles.
 Plus, it really takes no time at all to make this delicious treat.

-Oh, did I mention that these fudgecycles are by far healthier than the conventional types?
+Did I mention that these fudgecycles are way healthier than the conventional types?
+And tastier to.

 Oftentimes, a store bought ice cream will have unhealthy and unnecessary ingredients such as GMO corn syrup, high fructose corn syrup (GMO), more sugar, mono and diglycerides, tricalcium phosphate (Study: Food additive may fuel lung cancer), palm oil (Adverse Effects of Palm Oil) and polysorbate 80 and 65 (an emulsifier).

 Note: There are links within this post that we can earn a commission on.
 This is how we keep our site free for you!
 So we really appreciate you purchasing through our links.

 Okay, I think we should proceed to this amazing dairy free recipe.
 I could carry on forever about it but I will keep it simple.
 These dairy free fudgecycles are creamy, rich and decadent.
 They are ideal for a lazy summer afternoon or a refreshing treat when you return home after a long hard day.
 I make a big batch ahead of time so that I have plenty.
 That way, when I have the urge for something cool, chocolaty and sweet they are within arm’s reach.

 Extra Note: Make sure and use Ozera Ice Popsicle Molds, Ice Pop Molds, Oval, Set of 6, Green

 - 3 TBLS raw cacao powder (may use carob powder)